 Site of Apgujung Restaurant (1114 Beacon St) possibly being developed into 43 units.

 Waban Common: Banner will show money raised/ money needed.
 Much has been planted resulting in noticeable aesthetic improvement.
-The amount of money raised allowed for two stone walls to be build, rather than one as was planned originally.
+The amount of money raised allowed for two stone walls to be built, rather than one as was planned originally.

 Announcements: As described in Agenda.